Raising and Breeding Rabbits

 My granddaughter Tina Spinning at Hastings

-This is my granddaughter Tina spinning at the Little Log House Threshing Show in Hastings, Mn.
+This is my granddaughter Tina spinning in the old Bell School building at the Little Log House Threshing Show in Hastings, Mn.
+Unfortunately, that building and two others in close proximity mysteriously burned to the ground in 2016.

 I had to interupt my rabbit-raising process in 2008 because I broke my shoulder one rainy night on my way back to the house after feeding them.
 It was pretty ironic, because I was scheduled to have a knee replaced at 7AM the following morning!